 As for elite status, the IHG Rewards Club Premier card gives you automatic Platinum elite status.
 That means you’ll get 20% off any time you buy points with your Premier card.
 You’ll also get a free award night at an IHG hotel – valued at 40,000 points – on your account anniversary each year.
 If you redeem points for at least a four-night stay, you’ll automatically get the fifth night free.

-You will earn 10x points per dollar on all charges made at any of the over 5,300 IHG hotels worldwide.
+You will earn 25x points per dollar on charges made at participating IHG properties worldwide.
 Gas stations, grocery stores, and restaurants will net you 2x points per dollar.
 It’s 1x point per dollar on everything else.
-The annual fee is $89 and the card also comes with a $100 Global Entry credit.
+The annual fee is $89 and the card also comes with a $100 Global Entry or TSA PreCheck fee credit.

 Marriott Gold Elite status is attainable when you spend $35,000 on purchases each account year.
 And with your Marriott Rewards® Premier Plus Credit Card, you are given automatic Silver Elite Status.
 That’s a win because Silver Elite members are credited with a 10% bonus on base points earned during every stay.
 Other perks like a dedicated guest service line and gift shop discounts are included, too.
 Starting in 2019, you can also get up to 15 elite night credits every calendar year.